Ainfiniti01/Anchor/README.md

 Anchor remembers people.

 By combining persistent memory, behavioral reasoning, and adaptive conversations, Anchor becomes an accountability companion that grows alongside the user instead of treating every session as a fresh start.

+## 🚀 What Makes Anchor Different?

+Unlike traditional AI chatbots that forget previous conversations, Anchor continuously builds a behavioral memory of the user.

+It learns from successes, reinforces healthy patterns, gradually forgets outdated information, and adapts its guidance over time using Alibaba Cloud Qwen as its reasoning engine.

+The result is an AI companion that becomes more personalized with every interaction.
 Built for the Global AI Hackathon 2026.